-Sexual assault is defined as any sexual act directed against another person-forcibly and/or against that person's will or not forcibly or against that person's will-where the victim is incapable of giving consent.
+Sexual assault is defined by the Clery Act as any sexual act directed against another person-forcibly and/or against that person's will or not forcibly or against that person's will-where the victim is incapable of giving consent.

 Sexual assault includes forcible rape, forcible sodomy, sexual assault with an object, and forcible fondling.
 Non-forcible sex offenses are acts of unlawful, non-forcible sexual intercourse; they include incest and statutory rape.
-Judson University will not tolerate this form of behavior and will take all reported cases of sexual assault seriously.
+Judson University will not tolerate this form of behavior.

-Persons who have experienced sexual assault are advised to refrain from washing, changing clothes, using the toilet, douching or otherwise disturbing the scene of the crime so as to preserve as much evidence as possible, and should contact Campus Safety immediately.
-On-duty Camps Safety staff at the Elgin campus can be reached at
+Persons who have experienced sexual assault are advised to refrain from washing, changing clothes, using the toilet, douching, or otherwise disturbing the scene of the crime so as to preserve as much evidence as possible, and should contact Campus Safety immediately.
+On-duty Campus Safety staff at the Elgin campus can be reached at 847-622-9999.

-847-622-9999.
 Campus Safety will assist the victim with notifying police as well as preserving evidence, and will report the incident to the University so it may be investigated.